ballingj/Chatter/get_started.md

   d. you will notice that you will be missing the following: node_modules

-  This is normal because you have to install all the react dependencies.
+  This is normal because you have to install the react dependencies next.

 2. Install React dependencies with yarn.